KyneSoftware/ens-nfts/README.md

 - [x] Don't error if there is uppercase letters in an ENS name, they are taken care of in normalisation
 - [x] Centre title
 - [ ] Setup debug, info and error logging
+- [ ] Create social link preview images
+- [ ] Handle the crash if you try and set a name to a cryptopunk
+- [ ] Consider being less strict about enforcing ERC721 conformance
+- [ ] Set repo public
+- [ ] Reverse resolve ENS names of owners
+- [ ] Pull NFT Metadata and render after a search